From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

 Reception, dinner, ceremony, awards, opening, dance floor or late hours need different energy, volume and lineup choices.

-Depending on the desired impact, smaller setups from 3 musicians may be enough or a compact, medium or large live band lineup may be useful.
+Depending on the impact you're after, a smaller setup from 3 musicians may be enough – or a compact, medium or large live band lineup may serve better.

-The offer reflects lineup, playing time, technical setup, travel, setup, schedule, venue and the desired musical dramaturgy.
+The quote reflects lineup, performance time, technical setup, travel, setup, schedule, venue and the desired musical arc.

-During detail planning, schedule, timings, technical setup, stage, power, contacts, song requests and transitions are refined.
+Detailed planning refines the schedule, timings, technical setup, stage, power, contacts, song requests and transitions.

-On the event day, the focus is on setup, soundcheck, final coordination with venue or technical team and the live performance on site.
+On the day, everything centres on setup, soundcheck, final coordination with the venue or technical team – and the live performance itself.

-Date, location, event type, approximate guest count, desired time frame, music phases and a rough idea of the desired impact.
+Date, location, event type, approximate guest count, preferred time frame, the phases of the evening and a rough idea of the mood you want.
+The easiest way is the enquiry form.

-Lineup, playing time, basic technical situation, travel, setup times, room size and any special requirements.
+Lineup, performance time, basic technical setup, travel, setup times, room size and any special requirements.

 Final schedule, on-site contacts, stage area, power, access, soundcheck time, song requests and special transitions.